alibaba/atlas/atlas-docs/structure.md

     2.such as libcom_....so,this is a bundle like a single apk ,contains dex,resources,and androidmanifest.

+##Structure of Atlas project

-**figure 2 ** shows main project how to build a atlas apk File like figure 1:
+**figure 1 ** shows main project how to build a atlas apk File like figure 1:

 1.apply plugins: